 Emerging Evidence from New York, Wuhan, Paris, and JohannesburgRSVP

 Please join NYU Marron and the Faculty of Environmental and Urban Change at York University for a webinar, “Why Pandemics, Such as COVID-19, Require a Metropolitan Response.”
-The webinar will focus on the role that large, multi-jurisdictional, multi-municipality, and often hyperdiverse and socio-spatially fragmented metropolitan areas play in both the spread and the public health response of pandemics, past, present, and future.
+The webinar will focus on the role that large, multi-jurisdictional, multi-municipality, and often hyperdiverse and socio-spatially fragmented metropolitan areas play in both the spread of and the public health response to pandemics, past, present, and future.

 A significant share of the world’s urban population now inhabits extended metropolitan areas that spread across multiple local and regional jurisdictions.
 These large agglomerations function as single, albeit unequal, economic units, drawing on vast economies of scale that come from their high levels of interconnectedness.
 And it is precisely this interconnectedness, in combination with their socioeconomic diversity and inequality, that makes these metropolitan agglomerations both more vulnerable to pandemics and ultimately better able to confront them.